To select graph data you can:

 For a Property, select the property name from the menu.
 A list of the values available for that property is displayed, along with the number of entities (node or edge) having the value for that property.
 Click a list item to select its data.
 Use ctrl+left click to select more than one list item.

 Selecting Edges by Relationship

-You can also use the list in the Legend to select all the edges of a given relationship.
+You can also use the list in the Legend to select all the edges of one or more relationships.

 To select edges using the Legend:

 On the Legend, click the Relationship tab to display the list of relationships in the graph.
 Relationship labels are listed below categories (or properties), if the Category (or Property) tab is also selected.

 Click the bubble for the relationship name to select all its edges.
 Use ctrl+left click to select more than one relationship.
 In the example below we can highlight relationships between people who live at the same address (KNOWS_LW), have a family connection (FAMILY_REL), or have communicated by phone (KNOWS_PHONE).